kostya-zero/kamiya/README.md

 2. Clone this repository and enter their directory.
 3. Run `cargo build` to compile debug executable, or `cargo build --release` to compile optimized executable.
 4. Executable file will appear in `/target/[debug, release]` directory.
 You can move them to directory which exists in `PATH` variable.

+> Note: If you have troubles when compiling Kamiya on Windows, try to compile it with WSL.

 ### Usage